jjx323/NCP-iMFVI/README.txt

 Non-Certered Parametrization based infinite-dimensional mean-field variational inference approach

-This program is based on :
+This program is based on the program "https://github.com/jjx323/IPBayesML" and the following articles:

 [1] Tan Bui-Thanh and Omar Ghattas, Analysis of the Hessian for inverse scattering problems: I. Inverse shape scattering of acoustic waves, Inverse Problems 28 (2012), no. 5, 055001.